 We support people to maximise their choice and control over where, with whom and how they live by working with them to identify their strengths, abilities and preferences.
 We involve family and other key individuals and agencies in this where appropriate and with consent of the individual.

 We help individuals to set themselves goals and targets as part of their support plan and work with them to implement their plan.

-We are looking for support staff who are available to work for a minimum of 16 hours per week, with the vast majority of work taking place in the evenings and at weekends.
-Hours worked will ordinarily be between 4pm and 11pm Monday to Friday, and throughout the day from 7am and 11pm at weekends.
-Staff may also be required to undertake sleep-in shifts on an occasional or regular basis
+We are looking for support staff who are available to work predominately in the evenings and at weekends.
+Hours worked will ordinarily be between 4pm and 11pm Monday to Friday, and between the hours of 7am to 11pm at weekends.
+Staff may be required to undertake sleep-in shifts on an occasional or regular basis

 Much of the work involves lone working, supporting individuals in their own home.
 Some of our tenants live in self-contained accommodation, whilst others live in shared accommodation with a maximum of 5 tenants.
 We currently work in four properties where a sleep-in is required.
 For all sleep in duties you will act as a lone worker.